ArionLaw/ContinuumRobotModel/README.md

 ```

 Now move the setup joint arms to your desired location.
+IMPORTANT IF YOU USE NON STRAIGHT ENDOSCOPE.
+In the console go to tab Arms/ECM and set endoscope type to STRAIGHT.
+Then while looking at RVIZ, set endoscope type to: HD_UP or HD_DOWN and determine from RViz which is correct.
-Find the parent and child you are interested in, and run the tf obtainer with parent and chile arguments:
+Find the parent and child you are interested in, and run the tf obtainer with parent and child arguments:

 ```bash
 source devel/setup.bash